imalikov/pine_script_docs/source/writing/Limitations.rst

 This example generates a plot count of 56.
-If we were to add two more instances of the last call to `plotcandle() <https://www.tradingview.com/pine-script-reference/v5/#fun_plotcandle>`__, the script would throw an error stating the script now uses 70 plot counts, as each additional call to `plotcandle() <https://www.tradingview.com/pine-script-reference/v5/#fun_plotcandle>`__ generates seven plot counts, and 56 + (7 * 2) is 70.
+If we were to add two more instances of the last call to `plotcandle() <https://www.tradingview.com/pine-script-reference/v5/#fun_plotcandle>`__, the script would throw an error stating that the script now uses 70 plot counts, as each additional call to `plotcandle() <https://www.tradingview.com/pine-script-reference/v5/#fun_plotcandle>`__ generates seven plot counts, and 56 + (7 * 2) is 70.